 Best Ecommerce Platform #8: Magento (Good for Enterprise)

-Magento is one of the most widely used free ecommerce softwares, and boast a user base of more than 30,000 global businesses – 20% of all ecommerce sites online are powered by this platform.
+Magento is one of the most widely used free ecommerce software and boasts a user-base of more than 30,000 global businesses—20% of all ecommerce sites online are powered by this platform.
 Even though the basic level of the platform is free, they do offer paid plans for those looking to upgrade.
-With giants like Nespresso and Samsung using their ecommerce platform, it’s safe to say that Magento knows what they are doing and even if you’re a smaller, but serious, company this is still a great platform to choose.
+With giants like Nespresso and Samsung using their ecommerce platform, it’s safe to say that Magento knows what they are doing, and even if you’re a smaller—but serious—company this is still a great platform to choose.

 As mentioned earlier, the basic software of Magneto is free to download and load onto your server but the free software does not include their hosted service.
 To use their hosted service you must upgrade to a paid tier.

 While the platform itself is an all-inclusive, feature-driven one, the technology behind the software is advanced, and using Magento without any experience in web development might not be possible.
 So unless you are already a web developer with a little experience under your belt, you might have to end up hiring someone to help manage your store which comes as an additional cost to running a successful business.

 Magento is aimed towards well-established businesses with funding and time to spare to set up and manage their online store.
 Even though Magento is an alluring choice due to the clientele it hosts, if you are someone who is new to the ecommerce space, there are other platforms (such as Shopify or BigCommerce) that might be better suited to your business needs and have all the features that you might specifically require to run your business successfully without the help of a hired web developer.